 As the complexities of our daily lives accumulate and intensify it becomes increasingly important to pause — to consider our place in the world and how we want to participate in it, to reflect on our own stories and recognize the value in the stories of others, to think critically about the realities of our society and where our personal beliefs correspond with or differ from those reflected within these realities.
-As a teacher of literature and film, I am extremely fortunate to have the opportunity to help students master the skills essential for such contemplation.
+As a teacher of literature, I am extremely fortunate to have the opportunity to help students master the skills essential for such contemplation.
 My primary goal as a teacher is to foster the higher-order thinking that will allow students to engage with the world around them instead of merely existing within it.
 In order to do so, they must be interested and challenged, and they must see the relevance of the content I present to them.
 It is my role as an educator to create both a learning environment and a curriculum that meet these needs.

 Beyond a thoughtful curriculum, I also work to create a learning space, classroom activities, and assessments that encourage student-led discussion and collaboration; I firmly believe that sharing ideas is essential to the maturation of individual thought.
 Working together to explore difficult, sensitive topics in a student-centered classroom engenders respect and tolerance — values that I emphasize through my classroom policies and instruction.
 This structure helps students to develop their flexibility, initiative, and communication –making them better prepared for what awaits them after graduation and better able to serve a community as contemplative citizens.